 In light of this being the second OIIG summary letter addressing this issue,4 we recommended that the MWRD consider highlighting this policy for all staff or minimally those assigned to the Main Office Building to ensure there is no ambiguity in the application of Section 10.14.0.
-This recommendation is currently pending.
+This recommendation has been adopted.